Vet Formulated

 1 Review

-Vet formulated treats naturally rich in omega 3 & 6, magnesium, iron and beta-carotene for healthy skin & shiny coats.
+Vet formulated treats naturally rich in omega 3 & 6, magnesium, Iron and beta-carotene for healthy skin & shiny coats.

 Vet formulated